jdejaegh/ics-fusion/README.md

 - `redactAs`: Replaces the content of the field with the specified string

 If multiple calendars are specified in the configuration list, their events will be merged in the resulting ics feed.
+The first dataset with {"conf": true,} specifies options that are globally applied to all calenders in the conf.
+Omit this set to disable.
+Options
+- `extends`: string specifying the name (excluding .json) of another config file to extend.
+- `extendFail`: string speciying the action to take if an extend fails, either "fail" or "ignore".
+Default is "fail".

 ## Usage
 Once the config file is created, the corresponding HTTP endpoint is accessible.
 For example, if the file `app/config/my-calendar.json` contains the configuration, the HTTP endpoint will be `http://localhost:8088/my-calendar`.

+A config can extend another config file, to do this the extended config should contain begin with`{
+        "conf": true,
+        "extends": <name of calendar>,
+        "extendFail": "fail",
+    },`
+For an extend to work calendars MUST share the same name between the configs An extending config cannot remove data from a base calendar but can modify fields

 ## Limitations
 Currently, the application only merges events of the ics feeds, the alarms and todos are not supported.